Terms and Conditions

 To help you we've suggested the following examples:

-- "Minecraft - the ultimate help app" (we‘re NOT cool with that)
+- "Minecraft - the ultimate server for learning" (we're NOT cool with that)

-You may not make any other commercial use of any of our Brands or Assets for example you may not sell any merchandise that uses any of our Brands or Assets and you definitely may not use our Names as keywords or search tags for products that have no relationship with them.
+You may not make any other commercial use of any of our Brands or Assets.
+For example, you may not sell any merchandise that uses any of our Brands or Assets and you definitely may not use our Names as keywords or search tags for products that have no relationship with them or that are infringing or counterfeit.

-In addition to the specifics set out below, where we do allow you to do something you will always need to add a credit as follows:
+In addition to the specifics set out above, where we do allow you to do something you will always need to add a notice as follows:

 Videos and Screenshots

-You may make money using your videos of our Game so, for instance by putting ads on them, as long as you also add your own unique content to the video, such as audio commentary.
+However, you may make money using your videos of our game by, for instance, through ad revenue, as long as you also add your own unique content to the video, such as audio commentary.
 The amount you add must also be enough to make it fair and worthwhile for someone to pay for it or for you to make money from it.
-For example you couldn‘t just include your logo, web address or indent but you could add an audio commentary or your own music if you are creating a music video.
+For example you couldn't just include your logo, web address or indent but you could add an audio commentary or your own music if you are creating a music video.

 You may also make money using videos and screen-shots if it is covered by so called "fair dealing" or "fair use" exceptions to copyright, such as where it is for criticism and review, reporting current affairs etc. In each case, you will still need to add appropriate additional content and credits where applicable.